raboley/the-heroes-journey/source/index.html.md

 # Pdd pre-commit hook so that if there is going to a pdd issue it is caught prior to commit.
 . ./scripts/pdd-commit-hook.sh
 ```

+Script blocks need to have specific extensions for embedme to work.
+There are a lot of scriptblock extensions documented in the [README.md for embedme](https://github.com/zakhenry/embedme#multi-language).
+Also the [EmbedMe README.md](https://github.com/zakhenry/embedme#embedme) does a great job explaining how it works with a simple gif example at the top.

+> Note that the path to the script needs to be absolute, or relative to the path of the script being injected.

+That is why the paths below are ../ because this file is in the source/ directory, and not the root so we need the scripts to be referenced one directory above.

+For this example I will purposely use shell, when it needs to be sh for embedme to work on shell scripts (so my example stays in tact).
+Below is a shell block with a reference to the file .pre-commit.sh and nothing else.

+After running embedme on this example **note I would have to change shell to sh for this to work, which can be seen in the next example.**

 This command is idempotent, so it can be run over and over again.
 This will allow us to update this script block automatically as the underlying scripts are updated.
 The next question is how do we make this happen automatically?
 Enter [githooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).